Bishop's College School: Arms and badge

 Motto: RECTI CULTUS PECTORA ROBORANT; This phrase in Latin translates to "Good learning habits strengthen the hearts" which also stands the motto of Bishop's University.

 BCS shared a crest with Bishop's University for over a century.
 However, with its growing independence and the amalgamation with King's Hall, a new coat of arms was needed.
 Registered in the Canadian Heraldic Authority, the coats of arms and the badge presented to BCS by Prince Philip and the first Chief Herald of Canada, Robert Watt in 1989 has the following characteristics:

 Arms: There is an argent on a Cross Gules an open book (bible) edged and bound Or in the canton a rose Argent barbed Vert seeded Or fimbriated Azure all within a bordure Purpure;

 Crest: A mitre Argent the orphreys semé of maple leaves Gules; The mitre corresponds to the name of the school, " bishop's ".
 The maple leaves on the mitre indicate the Canadian base and identity of the school.

 Symbolism: The Cross of St. George and the book are found in the arms of Bishop's University, for which the school was established as a feeder institution, hence the addition of a border.
-The Saint George's Cross shows a link to the Anglican Church and the Great Britain as a loyalist.
+The Saint George's Cross shows a link to the Anglican Church and to Great Britain as a loyalist.

 The book signifies BCS as an institution devoted for educational purposes.
 Purple is a colour used by bishops in the Anglican church and Christian religion in general, as well as being the school's colour symbol.
 The white rose was used as an emblem by King's Hall.

 The badge combines elements of the emblems used by Bishop's College School and Kings Hall, the mitre and the rose: A rose Argent barbed Vert charged with a mitre Argent fimbriated Purpure the orphreys semé of maple leaves Gules.